cas-bioinf/meta-uncertainty/mds_paper_notes.md

 # Ideas and TODO

+- Unifrac!

+- Test stability of linear models over reduced space

-- Synthetic data - continous mixture of two different populations
+- Synthetic data - continous mixture of three different populations - simplex.
+We know the exact reduced dimensions (at least for cmdscale)

 - Language - avoid "sample" whenever possible - "bootstrap" - the process, "draw" (from bootstrap), "observation" (a row in the data), "read" for a single element of an observation/draw, "